jbcodeforce/shift_left_utils/docs/commands.md

 To get the parent hierarchy for a fact or dimension table, use the `pipeline_helper.py` tool.
 The output will report the dependent tables up to the sources from the inventory of sql files.
 This inventory will be built from the source folder specified with the -i or --inventory argument

-* Example to search in the dbt or source project
+* Example to search in the dbt or SQL source project

 ```sh
 python pipeline_helper.py -f $SRC_FOLDER/facts/fct_users.sql -i $SRC_FOLDER